 Cocoa.
 There is some research suggesting chocolate contains anandamide, the endocannabinoid produced by our own bodies that mimics THC.
 If this turns out to be true, then anandamide is not only an endocannabinoid but a phytocannabinoid as well.

-So Basically the War on Weed is BS
+If Cannabinoids are in Other Plants, The War on Weed is BS